learn-co-curriculum/prework-intro-navigating-curriculum-on-learn-ide/README.md

 ![Lab](https://curriculum-content.s3.amazonaws.com/intro-to-learn/LabLights.png)

 To start a lab using the in-browser IDE, click the "Open IDE" button.
-The IDE will appear and the lab materials will automatically download the lab files.
+The IDE will appear with a copy of the lab materials within it.

 ![IDE](https://downloads.intercomcdn.com/i/o/41909803/629210713d1b1343c88b60d7/learnIde6.gif)

 To complete a lab and move on, you must do two things:

 * Write a solution that passes all the tests for that lab.
-Unless otherwise specified, testing your work is done by entering the `learn test` command (or just `learn`)  in the terminal.
-Running this command lets Learn know when you have a working solution.
+Unless otherwise specified, testing your work is done by typing the `learn test` command (or just `learn`)  in the terminal.
+Running this command lets Learn know when you believe that you have a working solution.
 * Submit your code.
-By entering `learn submit` into the terminal, a pull request on GitHub will be created using the solution you have written, indicating to Learn that you are ready to move to the next lesson.
+When the tests are all passing, type `learn submit` into the terminal to let Learn know that you're ready to move to the next lesson.

-Occasionally, you will encounter labs that do not have tests which we call _code alongs_.
+Occasionally, you may encounter labs that do not have tests which we call _code alongs_.
 These lessons do not have a challenge to solve, but are designed for a hands on approach to learning a concept.
 For these, you will not need to run `learn` to pass tests, but _will_ need to run `learn submit` when you are